2006 NHL entry draft

-The 2006 NHL Entry Draft was the 44th NHL Entry Draft.
+The 2006 NHL entry draft was the 44th entry draft for the National Hockey League.
 It was held at General Motors Place in Vancouver, British Columbia, on June 24, 2006.

 The draft order for the first 14 picks was decided during a lottery held on April 20, 2006.
-The draft was televised in Canada on TSN and RDS, with the first three hours simulcasted in the United States on OLN.
+The draft was televised in Canada on TSN and RDS, with the first three hours simulcast in the United States on OLN.

-As of 2019, eleven players from the 2006 draft have been named NHL All-Stars, or to the All-Star team.
-Players named range from the 1st overall pick of Erik Johnson to the 180th selection, Leo Komarov.
+As of 2025, there are 11 active NHL players from this draft year.